 ELA: Have your students create a photojournalism project with appropriate captions that tell a story.

 Science: Have students take photos of various wildlife and identify plants/habitats with their photos.

 Art: Photography is a great way to discuss perspective.

-Math: Have students take photos of them measuring items, finding the area or perimeter of items, have students show real-life applications of math all around campus.
+Math: Have students take photos of them measuring items, finding the area or perimeter of items, and have students show real-life applications of math all around campus.

-History: Schools usually have trophies, plaques, statues, murals, and more, that relate the school’s history.
+History: Schools usually have trophies, plaques, statues, murals, and more, that relate to the school’s history.
 Students can explain their significance/importance for history classes.